 The night of the show, there was a really cute gal from catering who was quite taken with the unicycle boy and devoted herself to keeping my wine glass full and flirting with me at every opportunity.
 I chose to investigate this potential relationship and made sure she always had a reason to top off my glass.
 Who knew where this might lead.

 It was working really well until I glanced at the clock and realized that I was on in 10 minutes.

 I turned to make my way to the stage doors and noted that my legs resisted following my head.
 “Nuts!
 I’m drunk.
 How long does it take for wine to wear off? ” Well, it didn’t wear off in 10 or even 60 minutes but I discovered new depths of enjoyment with my unicycle and the audience seemed to enjoy the extra spinning and whooping coming from the stage.
-I was eventually forgiven for carrying one sign across upside down and getting caught up in the curtain ropes once.
+I was eventually forgiven for carrying one sign across upside down but not for getting snarled in the curtain ropes once.
 Hey, it’s not like they were paying me for this and surely that little gal from catering bears some responsibility!
 Where is she anyway?

 Oddly – that was the last time I was asked to “perform” with my unicycle.
 My mom wasn’t very pleased, but my dad, laughed at my hangover the next day.

 I found the best part of riding a unicycle was the collection of cute girls who wanted a ride on my shoulders.
 They would beg for a turn so I would queue them up and ride them all over the neighborhood.
 As long as I avoided nasty-old Fairview Terrace, I was the man with the mob of cheering girls.
 Any guys in the group were left to sulk.